 Number of Websites

-(Keep in mind that each website will need its domain name.
-You only get one domain name for free, but you can purchase as many others as you want.)
+(Keep in mind that each additional website will need its own domain name.
+You get one domain name for free; additional domains can be purchased separately.)

 Storage Space